syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot illustrates the different `ShipCity` DataSource bound to each row of the multi select combo box column based on the `ShipCountryName`.
+The following screenshot illustrates the different `ShipCity` DataSource bound to each row of the multi select combo box column based on the `ShipCountry` Name.

 ![Winforms datagrid shows that different dataSource for each row in MultiSelectComboBox column](ColumnTypes_images/ColumnTypes_img43.png)